JamiEbeigh/MediaUtil/README.md

 # SpotyUtil
-A tool to complete various tasks using the Spotify API
+A command line tool to complete various tasks using the Spotify API